Gauge-invariant gravitational waves in matter beyond linearized gravity: Preliminaries

-(Equation \eq{eq:Q} formally coincides with the driven Maxwell's equation for the Lorenz-gauge electromagnetic vector potential in vacuum \cite{my:spinhall}.)
+Notably, \(\oper{Q}^\alpha{}_\beta\) is a hyperbolic operator similar to the one from the driven Maxwell's equation for the Lorenz-gauge in vacuum \cite{my:spinhall} except for the opposite sign in front of the Ricci tensor.
 We will assume the adiabatic limit, when $\smash{\oper{Q}^\alpha{}_\beta}$ is approximately invertible due to the scale separation \eq{eq:golim}, in which case one can write

-Further details can be found in \Ref{tex:mydecomp}.
+Further details can be found in \myRef{my:gwinvar}.